 Step 2.
 Pass an entrance exam or an interview, as required by the chosen study programme.
 Some Master programmes may demand a personal interview and tests, which means that you will have to come personally for an interview, and pass examination at Campus.

 Step 3.
 If you got enrolled to the study programme, you will receive an Acceptance letter.
-Gather all other required documents for the residence permit, and apply for a Visa type D at the Austrian Embassy in Kiev.
+Gather all other required documents for the residence permit, and apply for a Visa type D at the Austrian Embassy in your country of residence.